The Lean Language Reference

 Bool

-(start, stop).anyI f a returns true if f is true for some natural number from start (inclusive) to stop (exclusive):
+In particular, (start, stop).allI f returns true if f is true for any natural number from start (inclusive) to stop (exclusive).

 🔗def